arvenjadeaguilar/cellagri-cms/src/pages/blog/2018-10-05-september-2018-the-month-in-review.md

 <iframe width="100%" height="315" src="//www.youtube.com/embed/DXqcD3yP65Q" frameborder="0" allow="encrypted-media" allowfullscreen></iframe>

-But that wasn’t the only big announcement for meat via cell ag from the conference.
+But that wasn’t the only big announcement from the conference.

 ## A New Name?

 [In August](//www.cell.ag/august-2018-month-in-review/), [Memphis Meats](//www.memphismeats.com) and the North American Meat Institute sent a joint letter to the White House to propose a regulatory pathway forward for cultured meat.
 In the letter, Memphis Meats referred to their product as “**cell-based meat**” and _not_ cultured or clean meat.
-During the Good Food Conference, other cell ag meat startups announced that they support Memphis Meats’ letter and will use the name _cell-based_ meat to identify their product.
+During the Good Food Conference, other cell ag meat startups announced that they support Memphis Meats’ letter and will also use the name _cell-based_ meat to identify their product.

 <img src="/img/memphismeat-meatball.jpg" width="100%"/>

 > > _A cell-based meatball?_

 Memphis Meats believe that the name cell-based meat will garner more cooperation from the conventional meat industry and US meat regulators.
-Considering that [GFI is currently suing](//www.cell.ag/gfi-sues-missouri-word-meat/) the state of Missouri for the word meat, cooperation with the meat industry will be an important step to overcome some of the [obstacles ahead](//www.cell.ag/cell-ag-obstacles-ahead) for cell ag.
+Considering that [GFI is currently suing](//www.cell.ag/gfi-sues-missouri-word-meat/) the state of Missouri for the word [_meat_](//www.cell.ag/3-misconceptions-about-cultured-meat/), cooperation with the meat industry will be an important step to overcome some of the [obstacles ahead](//www.cell.ag/cell-ag-obstacles-ahead) for cell ag.

 ## The _First_ Pork Sausage